-For example, we may anonymise data, or encrypt data to ensure it can't be linked to other information about you.
-Learn more customised search results
+For example, we may anonymize data, or encrypt data to ensure it can't be linked to other information about you.
+Learn more benefits the public customized search results

-For example, we process information about requests to remove content from our services to educate the public, facilitate research and provide transparency about these requests.
+For example, we process information about requests to remove content from our services to educate the public, facilitate research, and provide transparency about these requests.

-For example, when you're signed in to your Google Account and have the Web & App Activity control enabled, you can obtain more relevant search results that are based on your previous searches and activity from other Google services.
+For example, when you're signed in to your Google Account and have the Web & App Activity control enabled, you can get more relevant search results that are based on your previous searches and activity from other Google services.
 You can learn more here.
-You may also get customised search results even when you're signed out.
-If you don't want this level of search customisation, you can search and browse privately or turn off signed-out search personalisation.
+You may also get customized search results even when you're signed out.
+If you don't want this level of search customization, you can search and browse privately or turn off signed-out search personalization.

-Customising our services
+Customizing our services